The Jackson Laboratory

 Study Director

-Dana received her B.S. in Biochemistry from Roanoke College in Virginia.
-She then studied the neuropathology underlying sensory dysfunction in a female mouse model of Rett Syndrome in the lab of Dr. Keerthi Krishnan at the University of Tennessee for her graduate work.
-She then moved to Children's Hospital of Philadelphia for a postdoctoral position in Dr. Elizabeth Bhoj's laboratory.
-Her postdoctoral work focused on the characterization of multiple mouse models of novel monogenic neurodevelopmental and neurodegenerative pediatric disorders.
+Dana received her B.S. in biochemistry from Roanoke College in Virginia.
+She then studied the neuropathology underlying sensory dysfunction in a female mouse model of Rett syndrome at the University of Tennessee for her graduate work.
+Dana completed her postdoctoral work at the Children’s Hospital of Philadelphia characterizing monogenic neurodevelopmental and neurodegenerative mouse models before joining the JAX Rare Disease Translational Center.

 ©2025 The Jackson Laboratory